-As a result of previous downgrades by Moody's and S&P, the interest rate on the Company's 11.25% senior notes due February 1, 2019 was 12.50% as of December 31, 2012.
-The S&P downgrade on November 6, 2013 further increased the rate from 12.50% to 12.75%, which was the applicable rate as of December 31, 2013.
+As a result of previous downgrades by Moody's and S&P, the interest rate on the Company's 11.25% senior notes due February 1, 2019 was 12.75% as of December 31, 2014 and 2013.
 The applicable margin used in the calculation of interest on borrowings under the Credit Agreement and rate for the related facility commitment fees fluctuate dependent on the Credit Agreement's credit ratings.
 The terms and conditions of future borrowings may also be impacted as a result of ratings downgrades.